 This page is designed to provide an archive for the material culture of the The Moorish Orthodox Church of America.
 This diminutive church emerged in the first half of the 1960s on the Upper West Side of New York City, and before long, its members became embedded in the network of religious fellowships, esoteric sects, and street crews that populated the larger New York City bohemian scene.
 This psychedelic enclave provided fertile ground for the Moorish Orthodox Church of America (henceforth MOCA), which soon produced its own publications, and radio shows.
 It also operated its own temple/head-shop (known as The Crypt) on W. 103rd street.
 In addition to focusing on their own spiritual self-cultivation, members also doubled as "righteous dealers" who dispensed the "sacrament" of LSD to their brothers & sisters.
 The church worked alongside dozens of other heterodox mystical sects, as well as an army of psychedelic evangelists, to seed wide-spread spiritual illumination, and their combined efforts produced an exuberant culture of religious experimentation that soon spread across America, and points beyond.

-The rise and fall of the psychedelic movement of the 1960s has been documented in full by historians and commentators alike.
+The rise and fall of the psychedelic movement of the 1960s has been documented by historians and commentators alike.
 There is far less research on the persistence of this rebellious enthusiasm into the 1970s, 80s, and 90s.
 This site will attempt to address this lacuna by compiling the primary source documents from MOCA throughout the last fifty years.

 There still remains much work to do with regard to digitizing MORC episodes, so reach out if you are interested in joining the effort to preserve the heritage of heterodox religious culture in America.